 “My experience here has been great, and it will be really hard to graduate because everyone has been so supportive,” explained Bielecki.
 “Even when I check in with the Office of Disability Services on campus, they are interested in what I am doing because I’m the only artist they have enrolled.
 Penn State has really been my home for the past four years.”

 Bielecki credits her SoVA faculty mentors with inspiring and encouraging her to take her work to the next level.
 Robert Yarber; John Bowman, professor of art; and Ann Shostrom, associate professor of art, have been particularly influential.
 Yarber was the person who suggested she watch Alfred Hitchcock’s Vertigo, which piqued her interest in classic cinema.
-Bielecki became enamored with the carousel in Hitchcock’s Strangers on a Train and began painting a series of horses, one of which will be featured in the VSG show.
+Bielecki became enamored with the carousel in Hitchcock’s Strangers on a Train and began painting a series of horses, one of which was featured in the VSG show.

 Shostrom, who first worked with Bielecki in a beginning water media class, said she saw in her a real artist.
 Shostrom heard about the VSA Emerging Young Artists Program and encouraged her to apply.
 She also expressed great admiration for the way Bielecki explains her work in her artist statement.